Hill Climb Racing: Chinese version

 Fingersoft had plans to localize Hill Climb Racing in China.
-They had already released the original game in that region in July 2014, in collaboration with MyGamez, a Finnish Chinese game publisher specializing in marketing non-native mobile games to China.
+They had already released the original game in that region in July 2014, in collaboration with MyGamez, a Finnish-Chinese game publisher specializing in marketing non-native mobile games to China.
 Paalanen saw an opportunity to appeal to the Chinese audience by altering the game's theme to match their culture, while keeping the gameplay unchanged.
 Hill Climb Racing: China Edition was published by MyGamez in February 2015, coinciding with Chinese New Year.

 Reception

-Hill Climb Racing's critical reception was somewhat positive, with praise often going to the game's physics.
-Criticism was normally focused on the visuals, but that was often overlooked when the physics was tested.
-Modojo's John Bedford respectively dismissed the graphics and soundtrack as rudimentary and repetitive but found a great deal of satisfaction in mastering the controls and called the game "furiously addictive."
+Hill Climb Racing's critical reception was somewhat positive, Modojo's John Bedford respectively dismissed the graphics and soundtrack as rudimentary and repetitive but found a great deal of satisfaction in mastering the controls and called the game "furiously addictive."
 SFGate's Peter Hartlaub praised the ability to upgrade vehicles, as he found it to dramatically improve the player's experience and demonstrate the game's "subtle" physics.
-Even though he found Ski Safari, a similar racing game, to have a more sophisticated gameplay and better graphics and be more cartoonishly "fun," he also found Hill Climb Racing more engaging and concluded that the game is "a good example of the importance of mechanics over visuals in [the mobile gaming] market."
+Even though he found Ski Safari, a similar racing game, to have more sophisticated gameplay and better graphics and be more cartoonishly "fun," he also found Hill Climb Racing more engaging and concluded that the game is "a good example of the importance of mechanics over visuals in [the mobile gaming] market."

 Pocket Gamer's Harry Slater compared it to Trials and found it to be less "bombastic" and the graphics slightly ugly but praised the simplicity of the gameplay.
 He called the game unimpressive, but decent in the genre of physics-based racing games and enjoyable.
 Swedish magazine Mobil's Elias Nordling considered the game's freemium model and noted the progression system as fast enough to not make the in-app purchases tempting.
 He found the controls simple and the physics difficult, but his main complaint was the fact that when starting any level, the player always starts from the beginning, rather than from the highest achieved level.
 Elias concluded that that obscured the feeling of achieving anything, but he ultimately liked it and found it to be addictive.
 In the book Finnish Video Games: A History and Catalog, Juho Kuorikoski also found the monetization to be reasonable and the mechanics addictive.
 He described the visuals as being "amateurish" and particularly ugly for a successful game, but later argued that "good graphics don't make a good game".

-Sequels
+Sequels and spin-off

-A sequel, titled Hill Climb Racing 2 (aka HCR2), was released to Android devices on November 28, 2016, to iOS in December 2016 & to Windows 10 on March 23, 2018.
-It features more vehicles, cups, new events, and a much more recent look.
+A sequel, titled Hill Climb Racing 2, was released to Android devices on November 28, 2016, iOS in December 2016 and Windows 10 on March 23, 2018.
+It features more vehicles, cups, new events, and a much better look.

-Another sequel titled Hill Climb Racing 3 (aka HCR3) is currently under development, believed to have 3D graphics.
-It is scheduled to launch in 2023 and has been announced in December 2022.
+Another sequel titled Hill Climb Racing 3 is currently under development, believed to have 3D graphics.
+It was announced in 2022.

+A Lego-themed spin off known as Lego Hill Climb Adventures released as an open beta in early 2023, and officially launched on May 30, 2024.